scylladb/scylladb/docs/dev/raft-in-scylla.md

-      could store entire CQL statements in the log and read the state of the schema when the command is already committed to the Raft log and is being applied: but that would make reporting erros back to the client difficult.
+      could store entire CQL statements in the log and read the state of the schema when the command is already committed to the Raft log and is being applied: but that would make reporting errors back to the client difficult.
 Besides, that would require that each participant of the cluster performs the same reads and checks, that would be an unwanted overhead.